Rami24t/celestial-bodies-database-project/README.md

-My solution to the 'build a celestial bodies postgresql database project' challenge (from freeCodeCamp).
+My solution to the 'Build a Celestial Bodies Database Postgresql Project' challenge (from freeCodeCamp).